offby1/doodles/python/concurrency-example/README.md

         $ python3 -m pipenv run python3 main.py

 * Trio might be a smidge slower than the other guys.
-* The async thing spews a lot of warnings that I don't understand.
+* The async thing used to spew a lot of warnings that I didn't understand.
+Now it doesn't; I don't understand _that_, either.